codekendo/links/README.md

 ##Visual Portfolio Site
 [Hack and Design](http://messerschimdt.github.io/hack-design/)

 A demo of a my project site using, css3 features such as flexbox for centering, and video embed in html and using media queries to hide it.
-This is a Desktop down design and bested experience is on the desktop.
+This is a Desktop down design and the prefered experience is on the desktop since I use media queries to hide the video..

 ##Wikipedia Viewer
 [Wikipedia Viwer](https://github.com/Messerschimdt/wikiviewer/tree/gh-pages)